angarsky/diveintopython/learn/file_handling/text_files.md

 In either case, you can now open the file and see the text that was written.
 Although the examples are simple, you can modify them to suit more complex scenarios.

-## How to Convert Numpy Files to Text Files in Python
+## How to Convert Numpy Files to Text Files

 When working with numerical data, `Numpy` is one of the most popular libraries to manipulate arrays in Python.
 Sometimes, you may need to convert a `Numpy` file to a text file for sharing and collaboration purposes.
 Here are two ways to convert a `Numpy` file to a text file in Python: